btc-vision/OP_NET/StateAwareParallelism.md

 ## Comparative Analysis

-This analysis compares **Ethereum** with various blockchains that could theoretically support **OPNet** (Bitcoin, Fractal, Litecoin, Bellcoin).
+This analysis compares **Ethereum** with various blockchains that could theoretically support **OPNet** (Bitcoin, Fractal, Litecoin, Bellscoin).
 The focus is on the challenges each chain would face when processing compute-heavy OPNet transactions, assuming they take **100ms to 250ms** to compute.

 ---